Italian Potato Salad with Tuna and Olives Recipe

 Preparation

 - Put the potatoes in a pot, cover with cold water and lightly salt.
-Cook for 15–20 minutes from the moment the water boils, until they are tender but not falling apart.
-Check with a fork.
+Cook for 15–20 minutes from the moment it comes to the boil, until a fork goes in with slight resistance – the potato should be soft inside but not cracking at the edges.

-- Slice the red onion into thin feathers.
-If it’s very sharp, cover with cold water for 5 minutes, then drain – it will be milder.
+- Slice the red onion into thin slivers.
+If it is very sharp, cover it with cold water for 5 minutes, then drain well – it will mellow in flavor while keeping its color.

 - In a large bowl, mix the olive oil, lemon juice, mustard, a pinch of salt and pepper.
-Whisk vigorously with a fork until the dressing thickens slightly.
+Beat vigorously with a fork until the dressing slightly thickens and turns matte, with no separate streaks of oil.

-- Add the still-warm potatoes to the bowl and gently toss with the dressing so they are well coated.
+- Add the still-warm potatoes to the bowl and very gently toss with the vinaigrette so that each piece is thinly coated in dressing.
+Leave for 5–10 minutes for the potatoes to absorb some of the liquid.

 Storage